appmagine/react-jsonapi/README.md

 - `initialVars` - An object of initial query variables.

 - `getInitialVars` - A function that returns an object of initial query variables.

+These options are also added as static properties to the returned component so they can be referenced when defining other components.

 ##### Query definition objects